The Big Event! Offers on Paint, Flooring, Doors & more

 Staying safe

-• If replacing an old sink and tap, make sure you turn off the water to the area before attempting to remove them.
-Also, avoid lying directly underneath when removing the old sink, as small parts may fall down during the process
+• If replacing an old sink and taps, make sure you turn off the water to the area before attempting to remove them.
+Also, avoid lying directly underneath when removing the old sink, as small parts may fall during the process

 • This guide is designed to help you safely through the process of fitting a sink and tap.
 If you’re in any doubt, please seek advice from an expert and always follow manufacturers’ instructions